thameshareandhounds/varsityxc/README.md

 ## [Results](https://data.opentrack.run/en-gb/x/2024/GBR/varsityxc/)

-The results will be available on the OpenTrack website (link above) shortly after the conclusion of the races.
+The results will be available on the OpenTrack website shortly after the conclusion of the races.
+The results of the 2024 races can be found at the link above.

 ## [Historic results](/VarsityXC-HistoricResults.pdf)